AlexPablo-hub/AlexPablo-hub/README.md

 <div style="display: flex; gap: 10px;">
   <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&weight=500&size=23&duration=3000&pause=2000&color=4CF727&center=true&vCenter=true&random=true&width=900&lines=Hello+and+welcome%2C+my+name+is+Alex+Pablo+a+programmer+in+training+" alt="Typing SVG" /></a>
 </div>
-<p align="left">I'm an Information Systems student with a passion for technology and programming 💻, aiming to become a backend Java programmer.
-I have experience with Java, Python, C, JavaScript, Node.js, MySQL and others.
-My focus is on continuous learning 📚 and improving my skills with personal projects 💡, while looking for opportunities to contribute to developing solutions in the job market 🎯.</p>
+<p align="left">I'm an Information Systems student passionate about technology and programming 💻.
+I aim to become a backend Java developer and have experience with Java, Python, C, JavaScript, Node.js, MySQL, and more.
+My focus is on continuous learning 📚, improving my skills through personal projects 💡, and seeking opportunities to contribute to impactful solutions in the job market 🎯.</p>

 ###